medanisjbara/synapse-termux/GUIDE.md

 And you are done with the installation.
 ### Configuration
 #### nginx
 First, the nginx default configuration contains a couple of entries that might interfere with what we need.
-If do the rest of the steps using the default configuration.
+If you do the rest of the steps using the default configuration.
 You will most likely bump into a lot of issues such as the fact that the config overwrites the `server_name` causing certbot to misbehave.
-One can try to run the commands needed to setup everything and fix the problems one at a time.
+One can try to run the commands needed to set up everything and fix the problems one at a time.
 But certbot has a [failed validation limit](https://letsencrypt.org/docs/failed-validation-limit/) of 5 attempts per host name per hour.
 This means that you can only fail at using this command 5 times per hour.
 You can copy my configs or make your own from scratch if you'd like.
 My advice is to copy mine first to get your certificate and then make the changes as you no longer have to be afraid if it'll work or not.

 After backing up your default/old configs, Copy the [configuration](/nginx.conf) provided hereto your `$PREFIX/etc/nginx`